Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 “Arright.
 Fall in, easy.”

 They did so promptly and attentively.
-The correct “stand easy” position wasn’t actually easy for Gaoians at all---they had to contort quite unnaturally to rest their hands behind their backs, so they were instead permitted to rest their hands in front.
+The correct “stand easy” position wasn’t actually easy for Gaoians at all - they had to contort quite unnaturally to rest their hands behind their backs, so they were instead permitted to rest their hands in front.
 It still looked smart enough.

 “Not half bad,” he praised curtly.
 He suppressed the urge to make a mild joke at Shim’s expense about his grenade-throwing skills.
 It would have gone down great with a human, but might very well have genuinely hurt the Gaoian’s feelings.
 “Shim, ears stopped ringing yet?”